 The science program offers strong traditional science courses such as Physics, Biology, and Chemistry.
 Offered electives include Environmental Science, Anatomy and Physiology, Environmental Science and Forensics/Biotechnology.
-While most of the science courses offered have a laboratory component, colleges and universities traditionally consider Physics, Biology, and Chemistry as single‑discipline lab courses serving as the foundation of the science program.
+While all of the science courses offered have a laboratory component, colleges and universities traditionally consider Physics, Biology, and Chemistry as single‑discipline lab courses serving as the foundation of the science program.

 Science department requirements for progression to the next course sequence in grades 9 and 10 are as follows: